-Introduces and examines literary texts significant works of world mythologies.
+Introduces and examines literary texts and significant works of world mythologies.
 Readings stress cross-cultural themes and literary forms exemplifying the ideals, values, and concerns that have shaped our shared human condition.
+Considers works produced in Africa, the Middle East, Asia, Oceania, and Europe from antiquity to the medieval period.